fury-gl/fury/docs/source/posts/2022/2022-06-20-week1-shivam.rst

 I read documentation of various glTF loading libraries (``pygltflib``, ``panda3D-gltf`` and ``pyrender``) in python and tried to understand how do they work.
 I started creating a basic glTF loader, it was using dataclasses to store json data.
 I created polydata for each primitive in a mesh, each polydata will contain the vertices, triangles, normals.
-To apply textures properly, I had to apply texture coordinates to polydata and flip the baseTexture along X axis by 90 degrees.
+To apply textures properly, I had to apply texture coordinates to polydata and flip the texture along X axis by 90 degrees.

 What did you do this week?
 --------------------------

 After discussing on pros and cons of various gltf libraries we decided to use ``pygltflib`` to handle json to python dataclass conversion.
 This week I reshaped PR `#600 <https://github.com/fury-gl/fury/pull/600/>`_ to use pygltflib.
-I also modified the code to handle multiple baseTextures.
+I also modified the code to handle multiple base textures.
 While experimenting with textures, I accidentally applied normals to the polydata and discovered that it makes the surface look much smoother, however in few models it results in a darker model which reflects almost no light.
 So I made it optional for now to apply normals in a model.

 I also created a basic fetcher (PR `#602 <https://github.com/fury-gl/fury/pull/602/>`_) to get glTF models from Khronos group's gltff sample repository.